PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity

-We experimented with datasets created from the following four types of synthetic distributions: uniform distribution ($\mathsf{min}=0, \mathsf{max}=1$), normal distribution ($\mu=0, \sigma=1$), exponential distribution ($\lambda = 1$), lognormal distribution ($\mu=0, \sigma=1$).
-We took $n=10^3, \dots, 10^8$ samples from each distribution independently, and meticulously counted the total number of basic operations to sort the sampled array.
-Here, the basic operations consists of four arithmetic operations, powers, comparisons, logical operations, assignments, and memory access.
-We chose this metric, which counts basic operations, to mitigate the environmental dependencies observed in other metrics, such as CPU instructions and CPU time, which are heavily influenced by compiler optimizations and the underlying hardware (this is the same idea as the metric selection in the experiment of ~\cite{zeighami2023distribution}).
-The parameters of PCF Learned Sort are set as in \cref{thm: pcf nlogn} and \cref{thm: pcf nloglogn}, $\alpha = \beta = \gamma = \delta = \lfloor n^{3/4} \rfloor$.
-As the ``standard'' sort algorithm used in PCF Learned Sort, we used quick sort, which is known to have an expected computational complexity of $\mathcal{O}(n\log n)$.
-We then compared the number of operations between PCF Learned Sort and the (plain) quick sort.
+We meticulously counted the total number of basic operations for sorting the input array to observe the computational complexity of each sorting algorithm.
+Here, the basic operations consist of four arithmetic operations, powers, comparisons, logical operations, assignments, and memory access.
+We chose this metric, which counts basic operations, to mitigate the environmental dependencies observed in other metrics, such as CPU instructions and CPU time, which are heavily influenced by compiler optimizations and the underlying hardware.
+This is the same idea as the metric selection in the experiment of ~\citep{zeighami2023distribution}.

-\cref{fig: n_operation} shows the number of operations divided by the length of input array, $n$.
-It shows the mean and standard deviation of the $10$ measurements for each condition.
-We see that our PCF Learned Sort has up to 2.8 times fewer operations than quick sort.
-Also, while the graph of quick sort is almost linear, the graph of PCF Learned Sort is almost flat.
-This suggests that PCF Learned Sort has a computational complexity much smaller than $\mathcal{O}(n \log n)$.